Frequently asked questions

 Pets are welcome in Percé.
 If you are traveling with a dog or another pet, it is important to mention it when you book your lodging (many places accept pets but not all of them, fees may apply).
 If you refer to our various lists of lodging you will notice a little image of a dog for some lodging.
 This symbol means that they accept dogs, however, it is very important to double check when you contact them because they may have certain condition or restrictions.

-Dogs are usually welcome on board boat excursion around Bonaventure Island and Rocher Percé (some conditions may apply).
-Unfortunately you will not be able to disembark on the Island with your dog (unless it is a guide dog for visually disabled person), the Island being the home of thousands and thousands of seabirds, the access for any other animal is restricted.
+Dogs can not get on board boat excursion around Bonaventure Island and Rocher Percé and they can not get off on Bonaventure Island (unless it is a guide dog for visually disabled person), the Island being the home of thousands and thousands of seabirds, the access for any other animal is restricted.
 The same restriction applies for Rocher Percé sector.

 Dogs can have access to our public trails on the main land, to the public beaches as long as they are in leash.